Lydia Singer- President and Head Lunger

 Kileen Miller- Monthly Guest Coach and Clinician for all classes

-as a wrangler in the Sierra Nevada mountains for a few years from high school to college and still loves to be on the trail with my horses as much as possible.
+I worked as a wrangler in the Sierra Nevada mountains from high school to college and still love to be on the trail with my horses as much as possible.
 I even did vaulting as a kid at camp and feel lucky to return to the sport with my child.
+I am currently

 Carol Good - Treasurer